w3c/web-share/docs/security-privacy-self-review.md

 ## 2.2 Is this specification exposing the minimum amount of information necessary to power the feature?

+The API allows testing whether content can be shared via `canShare()`; although this reveals information, it is important to users because it allow developers to not present a sharing option if the operation would immediately fail.

-The API returns three states: no sharing was attempted (via `AbortError`), sharing was attempted but failed (via `DataError`) or sharing was successful (no error).
-All three states seem necessary to inform the user of the result of the action.
+The `share()` API returns three states: content type(s) not supported (via `TypeError`), no sharing was attempted (via `AbortError`), sharing was attempted but failed (also via `AbortError`) or sharing was successful (no error).
+The first state reveals no more information than `canShare()`; the remaining states are necessary to inform the user of the result of the action.

 Implementors will want to carefully consider what information is revealed in the error message when `share()` is rejected.
 Even distinguishing between the case where no targets are available and user cancellation could reveal information about which apps are installed on the user's device.
+The previous version of the specification distinguished when sharing failed via `DataError` instead, which may have exposed unnecessary information.

 ## 2.3 How does this specification deal with personal information or personally-identifiable information or information derived thereof?

 Any information shared was already exposed to the web site; no further personal information is revealed by the API to the web site.

-The receiving share target selected by the user can be given arbitrary information by the web site via the `ShareData`'s `title`, `text` and/or `url` properties.
+The receiving share target selected by the user can be given arbitrary information by the web site via the `ShareData`'s properties.
 In most expected user interfaces, the user is not made aware of what data is being shared by the web site with the target.
 This could lead to a web site in posession of personal information sharing it with a target without the user's knowledge.
 One mitigation would be to have the user interface allow inspection of the data.

 ## 2.4 How does this specification deal with sensitive information?